GreatDevelopers/SageLaTeX/shm/README.md

-By reading all these files you would easily learn learn how to use SageMath in LaTeX
+By reading all these files you would easily learn how to use SageMath in LaTeX.

 # Pre-requirement
   * LaTeX